-The Houston Cougars have enjoyed a lot of recent success making their basketball lines attractive, but it hasn’t always been like this.
+The Houston Cougars have enjoyed recent success, often making their college basketball odds attractive.

 Below, I’ll list the seven best players in their program’s history.